Longwood Central School District

 Longwood Central School District covers 53 sqmi in central Brookhaven Town, Suffolk County, New York, United States.
-It serves the hamlets of Ridge, Gordon Heights, Middle Island, Coram, and Yaphank, and parts of Shoreham, Shirley, Medford, and Upton (Brookhaven National Laboratory).
+It serves the entirety of the hamlets of Middle Island and Gordon Heights and parts of Ridge, Rocky Point, East Shoreham, Shirley, Miller Place, Medford, Coram, Yaphank, and Upton (Brookhaven National Laboratory).
 During the 2017–2018 school year, there were 15,833 students enrolled and 2,069 teachers employed at Longwood CSD.